opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 **Search quality (measured using NDCG@10 across four datasets)**:

-* Z-score normalization shows a modest improvement in search quality, with an average increase of 1.765% in NDCG@10 scores.
+* Z-score normalization shows a modest improvement in search quality, with an average increase of 2.2% in NDCG@10 scores.
-* This suggests that Z-score normalization may provide slightly better relevance in search results compared to min-max normalization.
+* This suggests that Z-score normalization may provide slightly better relevance in search results compared to the default normalization technique min-max.

 **Latency impact**: